The Agent Factory Thesis

 Three terms get used a lot in this thesis.
 They are not interchangeable.

 The AI-Native Company is the output.
-It is the running enterprise the Agent Factory produces: a firm staffed by AI Workers, coordinated by a management plane, and directed by humans at the edge.
+It is the running enterprise the Agent Factory produces: a firm staffed by AI Workers, coordinated by a management layer, and directed by humans at the edge.
 The AI-Native Company is what you end up running.
 In the book, this is also called the Agentic Enterprise.

 📚 Teaching Aid